This is the reaction we usually get when we talk to brands about chatbots and AI.

 The other option is to use AI on both sides of the conversation.

 Rather than spending hundreds of hours crafting a beautiful conversational UI, you train AI to talk just as the brand talks.
-You feed the hungry AI monster data like live chat transcripts, emails, word documents, spreadsheets, web pages and anything else appropriate.
+You feed the hungry AI monster data from live chat transcripts, emails, word documents, spreadsheets, web pages and anything else appropriate.
 The chatbot then just talks as the brand would talk.
 Obviously, it is about 10,000,000 times more complicated than this, and I will talk more about it in later blog posts, but you get the idea.

 Isn't it just the same old thing?